Say hi to Emilia, Krista and Harri!

-It always depends on the site, who and what it is for.
-Each business or organisation should find their own north star metric – the most important figure that needs to grow continuously.
-Many people understand the basics of analytics, but fall in the trap of looking at so called vanity metrics, and base their decisions on a gut feeling.
-Playing by the metrics thatmatter brings real value to the picture.
+It always depends on the site, who, and what it is for.
+Each business or organization should find their own north star metric – the most important figure that needs to grow continuously.
+Many people understand the basics of analytics, but fall in the trap of looking at so-called vanity metrics, and base their decisions on a gut feeling.
+Playing by the metrics that matter brings real value to the picture.
 These are usually linked to a conversion – it makes drawing conclusions simpler.

 WHAT METRICS OF YOUR LIFE WOULD YOU HAVE ON YOUR ANALYTICS DASHBOARD?

 That’s broad… I already have quite a lot of activity metrics and so on, as I’m currently training to do a half-ironman distance triathlon in August, so I think those would be up there.
 And I do find that seeing progress keeps me motivated, so keeping track of personal development and performance on every level would be optimal.